vitalij23/lstm_time_sequence/README.md

-# lstm_time_sequence
-PyTorch LSTM for stock prices
+# PyTorch LSTM for stock prices

+- gap training
+- one step training

+# Tensorflow 2.0 LSTM and CNN for stock prices
+- one step
+- gap